lu-ci/apex-sigma-core/docs/information/commands.md

 ### MINIGAMES
 Commands | Description | Example
 ----------|-------------|--------
+`>>allitems` | Shows the entire item pool.
+You can specify a type to only show items of that type.
+You can also specify the page number you want to see, this goes after the item type if you give one.
+The item pool is sorted by item rarity.
+Items used in recipes are marked with an asterisk. | `>>allitems desserts`
+`>>allitemstats` | Shows the statistics of the entire item pool.
+The number of items per type and per rarity. | `>>allitemstats`
 `>>animechargame` `>>anichargame` `>>anicg` | A minigame where you guess the name of the anime character shown.
 You can add "hint" in the command to make it show the character's scrambled name.
 The Kud reward is equal to the number of characters of the shortest part of the characters name.
 If the hint is used, the Kud reward is split in half. | `>>animechargame hint`
 `>>buyupgrade` `>>shop` | Opens Sigma's profession upgrade shop. | `>>buyupgrade` `>>chances` | Shows a table with your item chance statistics. | `>>chances @person`